 where the sum over \(j\) includes all particles within a distance \(L\) of the tagged particle \(i\).
 This coarse-graining reflects the influence of a particle's local environment, weighted exponentially by spatial proximity, and thus captures collective structural effects beyond the single-particle scale.
-In Fig.\ref{fig:Cr-vs-time}(a), we plot the Spearman rank correlation $C_R(\overline{\beta\phi},\mu)$ against scaled time $t/\tau_{\alpha}$ for different values of coarse-graining length.
+In Fig.\ref{fig:Cr-vs-time}(a), we plot the configuration averaged Spearman rank correlation $C_R(\overline{\beta\phi},\mu)$ against scaled time $t/\tau_{\alpha}$ for different values of coarse-graining length.
 We find that at short times for higher $L$ values, the correlation is poor, and then at longer times, the correlation increases, and at even longer times, it decreases.
 We also find that this increase in correlation at longer times initially increases with \(L\) and eventually, for higher \(L\) values, the correlation drops.
 This implies there is an optimum value of $L$, we refer to as $L_{max}$ where the correlation is maximum.
 When we compare the plots in Fig.\ref{fig:Cr-vs-time}(a) and \ref{fig:Cr-vs-time}(b), we find that $L_{max}$ increases with decreasing temperature.
 It is evident from Fig.\ref{fig:Cr-vs-time} that the value of $L_{max}$ also depends on the time at which the mobility is calculated.

 As the dynamical lengthscale is calculated at $\tau_{\alpha}$, we next analyse the correlation and the corresponding value of $L_{max}$ for the mobility at $t=\tau_{\alpha}$.
-In Fig.\ref{fig:Str_dyn82}(a) and Fig.\ref{fig:Str_dyn82}(b) we plot Spearman rank correlation $C_R(\overline{\beta\phi},\mu(\tau_{\alpha}))$, between the coarse-grained SOP and the mobility calculated at $t=\tau_{\alpha}$ for the $A$ and $B$ particles, respectively, against different coarse-graining length, $L$.
+In Fig.\ref{fig:Str_dyn82}(a) and Fig.\ref{fig:Str_dyn82}(b) we plot the configuration averaged Spearman rank correlation $C_R(\overline{\beta\phi},\mu(\tau_{\alpha}))$, between the coarse-grained SOP and the mobility calculated at $t=\tau_{\alpha}$ for the $A$ and $B$ particles, respectively, against different coarse-graining length, $L$.
 This plot clearly shows that at each temperature, there is an optimum value of $L$ for which the correlation is maximum.
-Both for A and B particles, this $L_{max}$ value increases with a decrease in temperature.
+For the estimation of the value of $L_{max}$ instead of using the configuration averaged Spearman Rank correlation we plot the $C_R(\overline{\beta\phi},\mu(\tau_{\alpha}))$ for every configuration and obtain the peak position which is the corresponding $L_{max}$ value for that configuration.
+We find that there is a variation of the $L_{max}$ value with configuration.
+The average of these $L_{max}$ values is plotted in Fig.\ref{fig:Str_dyn82}(c), and the spread of the data is represented by the error bars.
+Both for A and B particles, this average $L_{max}$ value increases with a decrease in temperature.